someear9h/Rosmann-Sales-Prediction/README.md

    - Save the best model as `model.pkl`.

 4. **Model Evaluation**:
-   - Evaluate models using RMSE, R2 score, and other relevant metrics.
+   - Evaluate models using RMSE and other relevant metrics.

 ---